TN-Junior/challenge-itau/README.md

+# 🟧 Itaú Unibanco - Technical Challenge

-# 💳 Technical Challenge – Transactions and Statistics API (Itaú Unibanco)
+### 💳 Transactions and Statistics API (60-second real-time processing)

 This project was developed as a solution for the technical challenge proposed by Itaú Unibanco.
 It is a REST API built with Java and Spring Boot that receives financial transactions and returns real-time statistics for the transactions that occurred in the last 60 seconds.